-In IB DP, as a state school, we require Polish citizens to take Polish as their Language A: Literature, with other possibilities for foreign students (self-taught native languages included).
+In IB DP, as a state school, we require Polish citizens to take Polish as their Language A: Literature, with SSST possibility for foreign students..
 For foreign citizens or Polish ex-pat students additional Polish course is offered.

-The IB MYP language of instruction is Polish and English in most subjects.
-English is offered as English B: Language Acquisition.
-However, due to school requirement that in order to be admitted to IB MYP programme students must display sufficient level of English (B1 - Common European Framework) we are currently offering English A: Language and Literature (HL and SL) and English B: Language Acquisition (HL only).
-All other subjects from the six subject groups (Mathematics, Physics, Chemistry, Biology, History, Geography) are taught both in Polish and English.
+In IB DP English is offered as English A: Language and Literature or as English B: Language Acquisition.

-The IB DP language of instruction is English, which will be the only language through which all the subjects will be taught and delivered (except Polish Language A, which by definition must a be a native language of the majority of students, and Languages B).
-The school admissions regulations specify the requirements which all students have to fulfil during the recruitment.
+The IB DP language of instruction is English, which will be the only language through which all the subjects will be taught and delivered (except Polish Language A, which by definition is a native language of the majority of students, and Languages B).
+The school admissions regulations specify the requirements which all students have to fulfill during the recruitment.
 Sufficient level of English (B1 - Common European Framework) is essential for a student to be able to access DP curriculum.
 IB DP students are required to take English B at Higher Level as their Group 2 subject or English A: Language and Literature course HL, SL.
-Apart from English courses, students will also have a choice of other foreign languages such as German B (HL, SL), French B (HL, SL) and Spanish B (HL, SL or Ab initio) to choose instead of the Group 6 subject.
+Apart from English courses, students will also have a choice of other foreign languages such as German B (HL, SL), French B (HL, SL) and Spanish B (HL, SL) to choose instead of the Group 6 subject.
+MYP students are required to choose one additional foreign language as it is also a part of Polish curriculum.
+Before admission parents (legal guardians) and students are informed via the webpage, parents' meetings and printed materials about the wide language offer of the school.
+On admission students can freely decide which second foreign language they want to start or continue at our school.
+The school is open to conversations with students and their parents concerning the choices to meet students' educational goals.
+Students are required to take a placement test and are assigned to a language group corresponding to their level of fluency.
+Even after having decided, the change of the language group is possible according to the student's language profile development.